 - To configure connections for features such as AS/400 file transfer and shared folders, use the AS/400 Communications tool.
-See Using the AS/400 Communications tool. - To build a configuration file for the Rumba SNA engine, use the APPC Configuration tool.
-See Rumba APPC Configuration tool.
+See Using the AS/400 Communications tool. - To build a configuration file for the Rumba+ SNA engine, use the APPC Configuration tool.
+See Rumba+ APPC Configuration on page 112.

 There is more to connecting to a host than just having the physical elements in place.
-When you use Rumba AS/400 software, you create a specific relationship between the host link and the interface options you configure.
+When you start a Rumba+ AS/400 session, you create a specific relationship between the host link and the interface options you configure.

 The first time you make the host connection, you define these relationships following the steps outlined below.
-Afterwards, Rumba uses your customized parameters to configure the new session environment for you.
+Afterwards, Rumba+ uses your customized parameters to configure the new session environment for you.